MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension.md

 - [Microsoft ODBC driver 17 for SQL Server](../connect/odbc/download-odbc-driver-for-sql-server.md) for Windows, macOS, or Linux.

 - [R 3.5](https://www.r-project.org/) (optional).
-Once you have installed R, you need to enable R and specify the local path to a the R installation under [Extension Settings](#settings).
+Other version than 3.5 is currently not supported.
+Once you have installed R 3.5, you need to enable R and specify the local path to a the R installation under [Extension Settings](#settings).
 This is only required if you want to manage R packages in your database.

 ## Install the extension